 It's not that complicated.

-Uh he had a very good infrastructure press conference the other day, and then he stepped on it, blew it, guaranteed that it wouldn't get covered.
+He had a very good infrastructure press conference the other day, and then he stepped on it, blew it, guaranteed that it wouldn't get covered.

-Uh, he's got to be more disciplined, and he's got to work as part of a team.
+He's got to be more disciplined, and he's got to work as part of a team.

 And then I think generally he could end up being a remarkably great president.

-I want to first go back to this weekend and what the the president tweeted out, which I thought was uh pretty incredible here, which is he said, I want to applaud the many protesters in Boston who are speaking out against bigotry and hate, and our country will soon come together as one.
+I want to first go back to this weekend and what the president tweeted out, which I thought was pretty incredible here, which is he said, I want to applaud the many protesters in Boston who are speaking out against bigotry and hate, and our country will soon come together as one.

-New Gingrich now joins us.
+Newt Gingrich now joins us.

 You know, there's a couple of things about last week that I think you're right.

-Everything that he said about infrastructure, nobody heard a single thing, not one word because he got into the press conference and the media was just ready to pounce.
+Everything that he said about infrastructure, nobody heard a single thing, not one word, because he got into the press conference and the media was just ready to pounce.

-The media, in fairness to President Trump, he has said over the course of his career many, many, many, many times that he disavows, finds repugnant racism, Duke and the Klan and everybody else, but nobody seems to want to hear it or the context.
+The media, in fairness to President Trump, he has said over the course of his career many, many, many, many times that he disavows, finds repugnant racism, Duke, and the Klan and everybody else, but nobody seems to want to hear it or the context.

 I thought he gave a great speech on Monday about it, and then he tweeted this out over the weekend.

-Uh we you know, conservatives are always falsely maligned as racist and bigots, and I resent it because it's not true.
+Conservatives are always falsely maligned as racist and bigots, and I resent it because it's not true.

 And even though the president has said this over the many years, that doesn't stop the false narrative.